Conductor Alexander Shelley is wearing a black shirt and standing against a red background. He is looking straight at the camera and smiling.

 'A natural communicator, both on and off the podium' (The Daily Telegraph), Alexander Shelley performs across six continents with the world's finest orchestras and soloists.

-Winner of both an ECHO Klassik award and the Deutsche Grunderpreis, in April 2023 Alexander was conferred with the Cross of the Federal Order of Merit by German President Frank-Walter Steinmeier in recognition of his services to music and culture.
+Winner of the ECHO prize and the Deutsche Grunderpreis, Alexander was in April 2023 conferred with the Cross of the Federal Order of Merit by German President Frank-Walter Steinmeier in recognition of his services to music and culture.

 JOIN THE RPO CLUB